lucasrm20/fcc-voting-app/README.md

 This is my solution for the FreeCodeCamp challenge [Build a Voting App](https://www.freecodecamp.com/challenges/build-a-voting-app).

+You can see a live version running [here](https://fcc-votingapp.glitch.me/).

 ### How To Run

   - Run `npm install` to download the dependencies;